jitin-sardana/convert-months-year/README.md

 # convert-months-year

-> This utility library provides multiple functionalities like covert number of months into years, convert years into number of months, number of days in a month of year, year is leap year or not, get number of weekends etc.
+> This utility library provides multiple functionalities like covert number of months into years, convert years into number of months, number of days in a month of year, year is leap year or not, get number of weekends, get remaining days in month or year etc.

 [![NPM](https://img.shields.io/npm/v/convert-months-year.svg)](https://www.npmjs.com/package/convert-months-year) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)